-The audited consolidated financial statements as at and for the years ended 31 December 2021 and 31 December 2020, together with the interim financial statements for the six-months' period ended 30 June 2022 are incorporated in this Prospectus by reference.
+The audited consolidated financial statements as at and for the years ended 31 December 2023 and 31 December 2022 are incorporated in this Prospectus by reference.
 See "Documents incorporated by reference".

 6.6 Faroese and Greenlandic Banking Market

 The Faroese and Greenlandic banking market is characterized by having low and stable number of banks being active in these two markets.
 In the Faroese market only two banks, servicing approximately 80% of the market evenly split between them, BankNordik being one of them, and two minor saving banks are active, while in the Greenlandic market only two domestic banks are active - BankNordik, approximately holding 20% of the market, and Grønlandsbanken holding the remaining 80%.
 In both markets foreign banks are active through cross boarder activities and before mentioned market shares are excluding the activities of foreign banks.